aflashyrhetoric/aflashyrhetoric-hugo/_posts/2015-07-23-client-acquisition.md

 ---
 layout: post
 title: How To Find Clients Without Annoying Everyone
-excerpt: Being a freelancer, finding people to work with you is no longer as trivial as accepting an assignment from your super.
+excerpt: Being a freelancer, finding people to work with you isn't quite as simple as accepting an assignment from your super.
 In the beginning stages of a freelancing career, and when the "work pipeline" starts to run dry - actively searching for clients is a must.
 ---

 # How To Find Clients Without Annoying Everyone

-## AKA, Client Acquisition Strategy
+### AKA, Client Acquisition Strategy

 This is a big one: client acquisition.
 Being a freelancer, finding people to work with you is no longer as trivial as accepting an assignment from your super.
 In the beginning stages of a freelancing career, and when the "work pipeline" starts to run dry - actively searching for clients is a must.
 But this makes many people uncomfortable.